sarathcakurathi/oci-certs/oci-2019-architect-associate.md

 * Load balancer
   * When to use public/private load balancers
   * Troubleshooting issues with LBaas connectivity
+  * What happens when an instance is marked for connection draining

 ### Experience, Preparation & Suggestions
 -----------------------------------------